Waitrose: Animal welfare

 In 2020, undercover footage was filmed on a farm in Yorkshire that supplied milk to Waitrose, Tesco, Sainsbury's and Ocado.
 The footage showed goats being extremely badly treated.
 Waitrose immediately suspended the farm's brand when the footage was released.

 In 2022, Waitrose signed the Better Chicken Commitment (BCC), which calls for the more ethical treatment and slaughter of farmed chickens.
-They have committed to fully meet BCC welfare standards by September 2025.
+They committed to fully meet BCC welfare standards by September 2025.
+In September 2025, Waitrose became the first supermarket to achieve the chicken welfare benchmark.

 Since 2023, Waitrose has collaborated with its suppliers to trial electrical stunning as a more humane method of slaughter for farmed prawns, replacing traditional practices such as asphyxiation or immersion in ice slurry.
 In 2025, the company announced plans to implement electrical stunning across its entire supply chain for farmed prawns by the end of 2026, following discussions with the International Council for Animal Welfare (ICAW).
 Waitrose has also phased out the practice of shrimps eyestalk ablation within its supply chain.

-In 2024, Waitrose was a signatory to a letter organized by Compassion in World Farming and signed by Aldi, the Co-op, M&S, Morrisons, and others which called on the UK government to ban the use of cages for egg-laying hens in the UK and in UK imports.
+In 2024, Waitrose was a signatory to a letter organised by Compassion in World Farming and signed by Aldi, the Co-op, M&S, Morrisons, and others which called on the UK government to ban the use of cages for egg-laying hens in the UK and in UK imports.
 Waitrose says that 100% of their eggs are free range.